 Good Relationships equal Great Progress

-In straight forward terms, there are three guiding principles
+And it’s not complicated.
+In simple terms, there are three guiding principles

-- iii) when anxiety verges on becoming overwhelming, students (and teachers) revert to infantile defence mechanisms that block clear and open communication.
-If these can be recognised and responded to rather than reacted to, trust deepens and learning accelerates.
+- Sometimes learning anxiety can become overwhelming.
+When this happens, students (and teachers) revert to infantile defence mechanisms that block clear and open communication.
+When these defences are recognised and responded to rather than reacted to, pupils open up to deeper learning experiences.